About .................................. Work

 Lauren ...
 Barton

 Lauren is an award-winning writer and freelance journalist from Tennessee.
-She is currently preparing to transfer to East Tennessee State University, where she will major in journalism and something TBD.
+She is currently preparing to transfer to East Tennessee State University, where she will pursue an ABM in Communication and Storytelling Studies.

 Writing ‘n whatnot